pfistfl/talk_reisensburg_xgb_multiobj/presentation.md

 ---
 # A short intro to AutoML

-- Automatically obtain an *"optimal"* model for a dataset
+- Automatically obtain an optimal model for a dataset

+- Many different flavours exist!

 - The system performs model selection, tuning, ...

-- Many different flavours exist!

 ![:scale 100%](drawings/automl.png)

 ## Why?
 - Many steps of the typical ML pipeline can be easily automized!
-- Computers are efficient in trying out many possibilities.
+- Computers are efficient in trying out many possibilities
 - Efficient search strategies exist!
 - Humans are single-threaded and have little RAM!